landen1221/MVE/README.md

 ## Run This App

 \*The express API for this project can be found at (https://github.com/landen1221/mve-backend).
-This overview will explain how to setup both the front and back-end\_.
+This overview will explain how to setup both the front and back-end.

 \*This project is currently in production at (https://myvaccineexperience.herokuapp.com/)